-PATRICK STEPHAN KLUIVERT was born in Amsterdam on July 1, 1976, as the third child to Kenneth and Lidwina Kluivert.
-His dad was himself a football player and hailed from Suriname, a country in the former Dutch Antilles that has also got roots in other famed Dutch players such as Frank Rijkaard and Ruud Gullit.
+PATRICK STEPHAN KLUIVERT was born in Amsterdam in July 1976, as the third child of Kenneth and Lidwina Kluivert.
+His dad was a football player and hailed from Suriname, a country in the former Dutch Antilles that has also got roots in other famed Dutch players such as Frank Rijkaard and Ruud Gullit.
 His Mother Ludwina was born in Curaçao, a small Caribbean island that was also a part of the Dutch Antilles until gaining autonomy in 2010.

 It wasn’t long before he had a ball at his feet, and it was soon clear he was going to be something special.
 After honing his skills playing on the streets and for local team Schellingwoude, Kluivert caught the attention of the notoriously hawk-eyed Ajax scouts and joined their famed academy at the age of just seven.